 This table is for your guidance.
 Unfortunately, the size of these shirts can vary slightly from the measurements in the table.

-Size: Steffen (first picture on the left) is 1,85 m tall and is wearing a size M. Lea is 1,73 m tall and is wearing a size S. You can find a short information about our style definitions here.
+Size: Deni (on the left) is 1,64 m tall and is wearing a size M. Sania is 1,88 m tall and is wearing a size XL.
+You can find a short information about our style definitions here.